Canadian-Wildlife-Federation/Documentation/docs/source/docs_tech/docs_tech_arch_api.rst

 * METHOD: POST
 * CONTENT-TYPE: application/geo+json
 * AUTHORIZATION: Bearer <token>
 * BODY: Either a single GeoJson feature or array of GeoJson features.
-At a minimum each GeoJson feature needs feature_type & user_name properties.
+At a minimum each GeoJson feature needs a feature_type and valid geometry.
 A cabd_id property should be provided if an existing feature is updated.
 All other properties are retained and available to the data reviewer.
 All photo data should be submitted as base64 encoded png images.

 ::